UniMath/agda-unimath/src/univalent-combinatorics/sigma-decompositions.lagda.md

     is-finite (Σ-Decomposition-𝔽 l l A) is-finite-Σ-Decomposition-𝔽 =
     is-finite-equiv
-      ( inv-equiv equiv-Decidable-Equivalence-Relation-𝔽-Σ-Decomposition-𝔽)
+      ( inv-equiv equiv-Decidable-equivalence-relation-𝔽-Σ-Decomposition-𝔽)
-      ( is-finite-Decidable-Equivalence-Relation-𝔽 A)
+      ( is-finite-Decidable-equivalence-relation-𝔽 A)
 ```

 ### Characterization of the equality of finite Σ-decompositions